-Allicin, an active compound of garlic, is unstable in aqueous solution without formic acid.
-It rapidly decomposes mainly to diallyl sulfide (DAS), diallyl disulfide (DADS), diallyl trisulfide (DATS), and ajoene.
+Allicin is an thiocyanate found in garlic.
+Allicin is unstable in aqueous solution without formic acid.
+Allicin rapidly decomposes mainly to diallyl sulfide (DAS), diallyl disulfide (DADS), diallyl trisulfide (DATS), and ajoene.
 DATS and DADS act as donors of H2S donors, which plays a cell signaling role similar to NO and CO.
 Allicin exhibits antimicrobial, antioxidant, antiproliferative, chemopreventive, antihyperlipidaemic and antihypertensive effects.
-Additionally, allicin inhibits telomerase activity and inducible nitric oxide synthase (iNOS; NOS II) expression and promotes apoptosis.
+Additionally, Allicin inhibits telomerase activity and inducible nitric oxide synthase (iNOS; NOS II) expression and promotes apoptosis.

 1. Ankri, S., et al., 1997.
 Allicin from garlic strongly inhibits cysteine proteinases and cytopathic effects of Entamoeba histolytica.
 Antimicrobial agents and chemotherapy.
 41(10): 2286-8.
 PMID: 9333064